swlaschin/fsharpforfunandprofit.com/_posts/2020-12-21-dependencies-2.md

 ## Sidebar: Can pure functions have impure arguments?

-If a non-deterministic dependency is used as parameter, does that mean that the calling function is impure?
+If a non-deterministic dependency is used as parameter to a function, is that function impure?
 To my mind, no. You can pass an impure parameter to `List.map` as well -- `List.map` doesn't suddenly become impure.

 In Haskell, any "impure" function is indicated by having `IO` in its type.
 The `IO` type will "contaminate" the call stack, and so the output of the main function will have `IO` as well and will be clearly signaled as impure.
 In F#, the compiler does not enforce this.
 Some people like to use `Async` as an equivalent to Haskell's `IO`, as an indicator of non-determinism.
 I'm personally agnostic on this -- it might be helpful in some situations but I wouldn't enforce it as a general principle.